lukeduffy84/gym_subscription_ms4_2/README.md

 ## Features Testing

-### Accessing Recipes
+### Purchasing Supplement
-- Click on 'All Recipes' button on Navbar
+- Click on 'Supplements' button on Navbar
 - Does it bring you to correct page?
 - Hover over image of recipe to display each recipe title
 - click on recipe image